JoaoCostaIFG/SETR/uKernel/README.md

 The build system needs the user to define some information about the system:

-- Location of the Arduino libs;
+- Location of the Arduino directories (e.g. libs, boards.txt);
-- The board identification;
-- The port where it is connected.
+- (optional) The port where the device is available (for uploading the code to the device).

 For this purpose, some example Makefiles have been included: one for Arch Linux based systems, and another for Ubuntu based (more specifically, [WLS 2](https://docs.microsoft.com/en-us/windows/wsl/install)).

-A user wanting to compile this project, should copy one of this example files, and possibly adapt it to their system: you'll most likely only need to change the serial port where the arduino is connected.
+A user wanting to compile this project, should copy one of this example files, and (if needed) adapt it to their system: you'll most likely only need to change the serial port where the arduino is connected.

-### Compiler flags
+### Conditional compilation regions

 There are some conditional compilation zones in the code that can be toggled with compiler flags.
 Have a look at [Makefile.linux](./uKernel.mk) for more information.

+#### -DDOTRACE

+The kernel will emit messages (through serial communication) when the code executes _main_ methods, for example, it will emit a message every time ISR, Yield, Block, Sleep are called.

+By default, this is only active when compiling for debug: `make DEBUG=1`.

+#### -DRUNTIMEASSERT

+The kernel will perform asserts during runtime about critical conditions, where failure is considered unrecoverable, for example:

+- Integrity of the tasks' stacks;
+- Success of memory allocation;
+- Out-of-bounds vector accesses.

+When any of these asserts fails, the code emits a message (through serial communication) about the error, including information about where in the code it happened (file, function, line), and goes into a _locked_ where no more task execution takes place.
+When on this state, the device periodically blinks its **builtin LED** spelling out _SOS_ in morse code.

+This is enabled by default.

+#### -DDOCANARIES

+The kernel will emit code that reserves some bytes at the beggining and at the end of each task's stack, and fills them with predetermined values.
+The integrity of these values is checked everytime a task _yields_ (finishes execution for a period).

+Although not fool-proof, this can help detect situations where the chosen stack size for a task isn't enough.

 ## Debugging